-This report assesses the risk associated with the release of a biological control agent into the Australian environment.
+The scope of this risk analysis is to consider the biosecurity risk that may be associated with the release of an exotic biological control agent into the Australian environment.
 The primary risk with a release of this nature is the possibility of unwanted off-target effects on other species already present in Australia.
 The Department of Agriculture assesses the risk under the Quarantine Act 1908.
 The Department of the Environment also has an approval process under the Environment Protection and Biodiversity Conservation Act 1999.
-This final risk analysis report may be used by the responsible Minister in making a determination to include the item on the List of specimens taken to be suitable for live import (live import list).
+This risk analysis report may be used by the responsible Minister in making a determination to include the item on the List of Specimens taken to be suitable for live import (live import list).